cdktf/cdktf-provider-cloudflare/docs/accessRule.python.md

 - *Type:* str

-The account identifier to target for the resource.
+The Account ID to use for this endpoint.
+Mutually exclusive with the Zone ID.

-Must provide only one of `account_id`, `zone_id`. **Modifying this attribute will force creation of a new resource.**

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/access_rule#account_id AccessRule#account_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/access_rule#account_id AccessRule#account_id}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-cloudflare.accessRule.AccessRule.Initializer.parameter.id"></a>

-- *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/access_rule#id AccessRule#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---